profsmith89/ctps/_sources/chap18.md

 # Grab the filename and read in its lines
 # Strip off the lines up to and including 'degrees of separation'
 # Grab the names out of each line and insert them in a dictionary
-# If the value associated with a name exceeds 2, we have a problem
+# If a name occurs more than twice, we have a problem
 ```

 The hardest task in this decomposition is grabbing the names from each line.
 So let's ask ChatGPT to help with that: